demandchain/developer.offerengine.com/content/v1/purchases.md

 : _Integer_ The number of deals you are purchasing for this purchase

 user_id
-: _String_  Id of the deal you are purchasing inventory for
+: _String_  Id of the user who is making the purchase

 credit_card_id
 : _String_  Id of the credit card you are purchasing inventory for